AaaaaaICO/Simplistic-Notes/README.md

 ## Fetures
 ```
 Create multiple folders and fill with notes about anything.
-Infinitely resizable widow and unlimited makeable folders and notes
+Infinitely resizable window and unlimited makeable folders and notes
 ```
 ### To Add